nhn/tui.chart/README.md

 ## 💾 Install

-TOAST UI products can be used by using the package manager or downloading the source directly.
+The TOAST UI products can be used by using the package manager or downloading the source directly.
 However, we highly recommend using the package manager.

 ### Via Package Manager

-TOAST UI products are registered in two package managers, [npm](https://www.npmjs.com/) and [bower](https://bower.io/).
+The TOAST UI products are registered in two package managers, [npm](https://www.npmjs.com/) and [bower](https://bower.io/).
 You can conveniently install it using the commands provided by each package manager.
 When using npm, be sure to use it in the environment [Node.js](https://nodejs.org) is installed.